 Traditionally, many European renewable energy companies and producers seek business opportunities outside the EU, especially in Africa and Latin America.
 EREF promotes these activities by acting as information hub between European, African and international initiatives and European renewable energy stakeholders.
 EREF support interested companies with legal, political and administrative advice to enable increased business and investments opportunities.
 EREF has joint activities with the following initiatives and organisations:

-EREF is part of the multi-stakeholder Steering Committee which is the central governing entity of REN21.
+EREF is a member of REN21 and also a member of the network’s Steering Committee which is elected for a three years term as the central governing entity of REN21 by the general assembly.

 EREF is a founding member of the World Alliance for Efficient Solutions which brings together the main actors involved in developing, financing or promoting products, services, processes and technologies that protect the environment in a profitable way.
 To this end, the Alliance assesses the solutions submitted by its Members, with the help of independent technical and financial Experts, and select 1,000 of the most promising ones.
 They will be labelled as Efficient Solutions and presented to governments, businesses and institutions to encourage them to adopt more ambitious environmental targets and energy policies.